 The famous painter Mark Rothko, one of the most renowned figures of the Abstract Expressionist movement has said: “Pictures Must Be Miraculous.”
 I agree!
 I have always wanted my art — pictures, music, and poetry — to be like that.
 And expanding this idea even more, I want my art to be like a mysterious adventure that is challenging people spiritually, emotionally, and intellectually in the first place for a long time.
 The goal is not to reveal everything at once and easily.
-If this impact is achieved on some level on a person who is watching my visual art, listening to my music, or reading my poetry, then I have succeeded with this goal of mine.
+If this impact is achieved on some level on a person who is watching my visual art, listening to my music, or reading my poetry, then I have succeeded.

 I have always been fascinated by all kinds of photographing and filmmaking as well as any other visual art form.
 My own photographing started already in the 1980s with various analog cameras.
 I studied how to make black and white printing in the darkroom and after all these years, I still remember that poetic and even magical experience of seeing an image develop in chemicals for the very first time.
 But actually, it all started a long time before that.

 The Genes of Creativity

 Since I was a kid I followed many times one of my brother’s film and photo shooting sessions.
 And my mother, after her acrobat career, started to make sculptures and also writing poems.
 So these other art forms seemed to be running on my genes anyway.
 I think that my path was already there waiting for me…